Vasudha22WH1A05G7/OptiVerify/README.md

 ### About Us:
 - **Mission Statement:** OptiVerify is dedicated to redefining serviceability through optimal searches of pincodes and merchants.
 Our data structure ensures near-instantaneous verification for over 30,000 pincodes and millions of merchants.
-- **Data Driven:** Our platform leverages a sparse matrix data structure to manage and query serviceable areas efficiently, ensuring fast and reliable serviceability checks.
+- **Data Driven:** Our platform leverages a Compressed Sparse Row (CSR) matrix data structure to manage and query serviceable areas efficiently, ensuring fast and reliable serviceability checks.

 ## Technical Implementation